FoalTS/foal/docs/docs/websockets.md

 #### Responses

-A controller method may or may not return a response.
+A controller method returns a response which is either a `WebsocketResponse` or a `WebsocketErrorResponse`.

 If a `WebsocketResponse(data)` is returned, the server will return to the client an object of this form:
 ```typescript